 I work with founders of founder-led agencies – usually small to mid-sized businesses where the founder is still closely involved in direction, decisions, and delivery.

 At this stage, the challenge isn’t usually ideas or ambition.
 It’s that everything competes for attention, decisions feel heavier than they should, and progress costs more effort than expected.
-The agency works, but the business isn’t as straightforward or as satisfying to run as it once was.
+The agency works, but the business isn’t as straightforward or as satisfying to run as it once was or could still be.

 People use different labels for this kind of support – coach, mentor, advisor, non-executive director.
 The work itself tends to converge once you get clear on what’s actually going on.